PullBack993/teaser-slider/README.md

 - This small project is made for Restplatzbörse.

 * This is my first time with this framework and to be honest I'm quite fascinated with how easy it was to understand the basic functions and structure.
 I had a lot of fun with the project.
-It was a good chaling for me.
+It was a good challenge for me.

 ---